In need of a powerful gas chainsaw that can handle heavy-duty cutting tasks and can take down large trees on its own?

 Hence, I got my eyes set on this new model of Tanaka that’s getting the deserved spotlight among homeowners.

-I received the totally disassembled.
+I received it totally disassembled.
 It took me around 10 minutes to attach the bar and wrap a chain around the saw.

 First impressions were pretty much good.
 The chainsaw was simple, easy to handle, and easy to use.